September 1st is…

 1799 – The Bank of Manhattan Company (now Chase Manhattan) opened in New York City.

-1859 – The Carrington Event, a large solar flare (a coronal mass ejection – CME, solar superstorm) effected many of the (relatively few) electronics and telegraph lines on Earth.
+1859 – The Carrington Event, a large solar flare (a coronal mass ejection – CME, solar superstorm) affected many of Earth’s (relatively few) electronics and telegraph lines.

 1872 – Linda Ann Judson Richards graduated from the Training School of the New England Hospital for Women and Children and became America’s first Nurse.